Survivors of suicide loss hope to see rates decrease in 2020 for West Virginia.

-“Holidays are the worst because you don’t have your loved one there to share the holidays with,” said Teresa Hillman loss her father to suicide in March of 2019.
+“Holidays are the worst because you don’t have your loved one there to share the holidays with,” said Teresa Hillman, who lost her father to suicide in March of 2019.

 “Maybe there was something I could do?
 Maybe there were signs. . . things that were said or done that I didn’t pick up on,” said Hillman.

-However, she and others are worried that support groups like her’s may soon see an increase in enrollment in 2020.
-According to the Center of Disease Control, “from 1999 to 2016, suicide increased in 49 of the 50 states, and the increase was greater than 20% in more than half of those states”, including West Virginia.
+However, she and others are worried that support groups like hers may soon see an increase in enrollment in 2020.
+According to the Center for Disease Control, “From 1999 to 2016, suicide increased in 49 of the 50 states, and the increase was greater than 20% in more than half of those states”, including West Virginia.

-The CDC also reports more than 47,000 people commited suicide in 2017, but 10.6 million American adults seriously thought about suicide, 3.2 million made a plan, and 1.4 million attempted suicide.
+The CDC also reports more than 47,000 people committed suicide in 2017, but 10.6 million American adults seriously thought about suicide, 3.2 million made a plan, and 1.4 million attempted suicide.

 “Is it somewhat natural for people to think that way when they get a little bit depressed over something, or is it hereditary?
 I’m not really sure,” said Hillman.

 However, help may soon be on the way to address the health issue.
-The FCC recently started the process of designating 9-8-8 as a new, nationwide, 3-digit number for a suicide prevention and mental health crisis hotline.
-Hillman said she thinks shortening the number to something easier to remember like 9-1-1 instead of a ten digit number( 1800-273-TALK), will get people in trouble the help they need quicker.
+The FCC recently started the process of designating 988 as a new, nationwide, 3-digit number for suicide prevention and mental health crisis hotline.
+Hillman said she thinks shortening the number to something easier to remember like 911 instead of a ten-digit number( 1800-273-TALK), will get people in trouble the help they need quicker.

 “But it is definitely a great thing.
 It just cant be a bad thing.
 Three numbers is all you have to remember, not a 1 – 800 number that you have to go look up.
 I think it is definitely going to save a lot of lives,” said Hillman.